How to Choose the Right Carbon Accounting Software in 2026

 Reporting and Compliance

-- Pre-built templates for major frameworks (GHG Protocol, TCFD, CDP)
+- Pre-built templates for major frameworks (GHG Protocol, TCFD, CDP, CSRD)

 User Experience and Scalability